 Gardening supplies won’t hit stores until April here, so I decided to plant my seeds in a container I already had: a big pot with a draining dish attached.

-You can also plant your basil seeds in starter trays, like these peat pots available from Daniel’s Plants via Amazon.
+You can also plant your basil seeds in starter trays, like these peat pots available on Amazon.

 Planting them in peat pots makes it easier to transplant the basil outdoors once it’s established, but plastic pots work well too.

 If you want to give your seeds a head start on germination, soak them overnight in 1/4 cup of lukewarm water.

 Sow one or two seeds per pot and cover with 1/4 inch of soil.
 Or, if you’re planting directly into a larger ceramic or plastic pot, plant several seeds in a circle, about two inches apart.

 You can thin them once they’ve germinated, or transplant them into different pots once they’re established.

 After you’ve planted the seeds, give the basil an even, gentle watering.
 I used my son’s bath toy for an extremely gentle rain drip because I didn’t want to displace the tiny seeds.